kai-vu/site/theses/index.md

 #### Lareb
 *Supervisors: Romana Pernisch (r.pernisch@vu.nl), Ilaria Tiddi (i.tiddi@vu.nl)*

-The goal of this thesis is to extract and model the data of Lareb on drug reactions so that link prediction approach can be deployed over this data.
-Additionally there is also interest in aligning the extracted model with existing Knowledge Graphs on drugs.
+Lareb is a Pharmacovigilance Research Lab studying the effects of drugs over human bodies.
+The goal of this thesis is to extract and model some domain data on drug reactions so that link prediction approaches can be deployed over this data.
+Additionally, there is also interest in aligning the extracted model with existing Knowledge Graphs on drugs.
+BSc or MSc.

 #### Accenture
 *Supervisor: Ilaria Tiddi*